Louis I, Prince of Condé: Lyon, arrest, release

 Despite the failure of the attempt to seize the king at Amboise, disorder continued throughout the kingdom, as independent armies raised in support of the effort marauded in a guerrilla war.
 Condé continued to intrigue, planning to send troops to Lyon to seize the city and use it as a nucleus of opposition to the Guise.
-The uprising in Lyon was however discovered before it could begin, and the Guise suspicions of Condé and Navarre's involvement was seemingly confirmed when the Guise captured an agent of Condé's with papers that implicated him.
+The uprising in Lyon was, however, discovered before it could begin, and the Guise suspicions of Condé and Navarre's involvement was seemingly confirmed when the Guise captured an agent of Condé's with papers that implicated him.
 Furious, and at last holding firm evidence, the brothers were invited to attend the upcoming Assembly of Notables.
 Conscious that they would certainly be arrested if they came, Navarre and Condé remained in the family powerbase of Vendôme.
-Hoping to isolate the Bourbon-Vendòme from their prince of the blood cousins, the Guise created two super-governorships controlling much of the country, giving one to Charles, Prince of La Roche-sur-Yon and the other to Louis, Duke of Montpensier.
-They they began assembling an army of 40000, warning the renegade brothers of what was to come if they did not present themselves at court for the Estates General of 1560-1.
-Possessing only 6000 foot soldiers between them, the two travelled north without a fight, and Condé was promptly arrested on 31 October.
+Hoping to isolate the Bourbon-Vendôme from their prince of the blood cousins, the Guise created two super-governorships controlling much of the country, giving one to Charles, Prince of La Roche-sur-Yon and the other to Louis, Duke of Montpensier.
+They then began assembling an army of 40,000, warning the renegade brothers of what was to come if they did not present themselves at court for the Estates General of 1560–61.
+Possessing only 6,000 foot soldiers between them, the two travelled north without a fight, and Condé was promptly arrested on 31 October.

 The Guise set about arranging a trial for Condé on the charge of treason.
 Condé tried various methods to filibuster the proceedings, refusing to recognise the authority of his judges and demanding a trial by his peers.
 Despite this, he would be found guilty, and given an indeterminate prison sentence likely at the dungeons of Loches.
-Condé would not however languish in prison long, and soon the death of the young Francis II would sever the Guise's link to political authority, opening the way for a regency government under Catherine de Medici.
+Condé would not, however, languish in prison long, and soon the death of the young Francis II would sever the Guise's link to political authority, opening the way for a regency government under Catherine de' Medici.
 Conscious that the estates might prefer Navarre's rights to the regency, Catherine used the leverage of Condé's imprisonment to buy him off, promising to release him and annul his sentence in return for his support of her governance.